 Although my landscapes are recognizable as real places, I approach the various elements as abstract forms.
 Rocks, hills, and branches - these serve as supporting actors, but the real stars are light and movement.
 Light creates shadows and reveals forms.
 The arrangement of these forms leads viewers through the image and creates movement.

 Rocks above the water disappear at the water line.
 The landscape is separated into river and shore.
 Caught between these two worlds, one above the water and one below, is the world of reflections.
 Sometimes the light is just right, and we can see all three worlds at once.
-That is the moment that I capture in my work.
+That is the moment that I strive to capture in my work.

 - Merle Axelrad